PEM-Humboldt/biomodelos-sdm/README.md

 ## Example

-Having done the earlier steps, move the files inside of the folder *Data_example* to the main folder.
-It will overwrite the folders *Data* and *Occurrences* please let the process continue if you are asked about.
+Having done the earlier steps, move the files inside of the folder *Example* to the main folder.
+It will overwrite the folders *Data* and *Occurrences*, please let the process continue if you are asked about.
+Let us to explore these folders:

+In this example, we are going to run a simple ENM

 ## Authors and contact